 During Rockne’s tenure at Notre Dame, a football column regularly appeared in the school newspaper.
 The column’s writer would say incredibly mean, nasty, insulting things about the team as a whole, and he would pointedly criticize individual players.
 But the writer always remained anonymous by merely signing his name as “Old Bearskin.”

 What was most shocking about the column was that the writer seemed to have inside information concerning the team.
 He knew which players were lazy, which ones were ladies’ men, and which ones kept scrapbooks to read their own press clippings.
-Every player on the team hated “Old Bearskin.”
+As you might expect, every player on the team hated “Old Bearskin.”
 When a player would come to practice and complain about something that had been written, Coach Rockne would sympathize and say that no one should write such things.
 Then he would say to the team, “Boys, let’s get out there and show ‘Old Bearskin’ that the things he writes aren’t true.”

 It was only after Rockne’s death that “Old Bearskin” was revealed to be none other than Rockne himself.
 His purpose in writing the column was to keep his players humble and hungry as opposed to egotistical and content to rest on their laurels.
-Rockne understood the pitfalls of pride and went to the extreme of writing the column to keep his players from succumbing to them.
+Obviously, Rockne understood the pitfalls of pride and went to the extreme of writing the column to keep his players from succumbing to those pitfalls.

 Pride goes before destruction, and a haughty spirit before a fall.
 (N.K.J.V.)

 Once again, thought provoking – looking inside of ourselves is the hardest thing to do – we need reminders and must remember the act of humility – God is so patient with us!
 Prayers for your day